seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 What, are the brothers parted?

 **DOMITIUS ENOBARBUS**
-They have dispatch’d with Pompey, he is gone;
+They have dispatch'd with Pompey, he is gone;
 The other three are sealing.
 Octavia weeps
 To part from Rome; Caesar is sad; and Lepidus,
-Since Pompey’s feast, as Menas says, is troubled
+Since Pompey's feast, as Menas says, is troubled
 With the green sickness.

 **AGRIPPA**
-’Tis a noble Lepidus.
+'Tis a noble Lepidus.

 **DOMITIUS ENOBARBUS**
 A very fine one: O, how he loves Caesar!